Our Services

 Published on: 5/6/2026

-Maintaining muscle during rapid weight loss with creatine requires a consistent maintenance dose of 3–5 g per day, combined with adequate hydration, resistance training, and protein intake to support ATP regeneration, cell volumization, and recovery.
+Preserving muscle during rapid weight loss on Mounjaro is possible with creatine.
+A daily maintenance dose of 3–5 g of creatine monohydrate, paired with proper hydration, resistance training, and sufficient protein, helps support ATP regeneration, cell volumization, and muscle recovery.

 Losing weight quickly can be exciting, but without careful planning, you risk losing precious muscle along with fat.
 Creatine has earned its place as one of the most researched and effective supplements for maintaining muscle mass.
 In this guide, we'll cover:

 Always remember: this information is educational.
 If you experience anything serious or life-threatening, speak to a doctor right away.
-You can also get personalized guidance on mild to moderate health concerns by checking your symptoms with a Medically approved LLM Symptom Checker Chat Bot.
+You can also check your symptoms with Ubie's free AI-powered symptom checker to get personalized guidance on mild to moderate health concerns in just a few minutes.

 Creatine is a naturally occurring compound found in muscle cells.
 It helps produce the energy needed for high-intensity activities—like weightlifting and sprinting.
 Here's why it's valuable during rapid weight loss: